emilymeroni/reactTraining/Notes.md

 - It wraps another component.
 - There are two ways to create it, you don't return a functional component but instead you pass in a reference to a component.
 To use it you need to wrap it in the export of the class using it.

+Refs
+ref is a special property to reference an element.
+For functional components you can use useRef() hook